-The Board of the bank is the apex body which is responsible and accountable to the shareholder for the maintenance of good governance in the bank.
+The Board of the bank is the apex body that is responsible and accountable to the shareholders for the maintenance of good governance in the bank.

-The Risk Management Committee which is a sub-committee of the Board is entrusted to review the overall risks of the bank and recommend the Board and management for policy prescription when required.
+The Risk Management Committee, which is a sub-committee of the Board, is entrusted to review the overall risks of the bank and recommend the Board and management for policy prescription when required.
 The Sub-committee meets regularly as and when required.

-The Audit Committee which is sub-committee of the Board review the audit reports of all the branches and departments/divisions of the bank and give feedback to the Board and the Senior Management.
+The Audit Committee, which is a sub-committee of the Board, reviews the audit reports of all the branches and departments/divisions of the bank and gives feedback to the Board and the Senior Management.